portao-3/portao3-docs/source/includes/_errors.md

 # Errors

 We use conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, invalid parameter, etc.).
-Codes in the 5xx range indicate an error with Bank 3's servers (these are rare).
+Codes in the 5xx range indicate an error with Portão 3's servers (these are rare).

 Some 4xx errors that could be handled programmatically (e.g., parameter invalid) include an error code that briefly explains the error reported.